Edtech firm Univo launches job placement drive for Amity Online students

 This initiative will travel across the country and open new opportunities for online learners while building the careers of tomorrow.

-In times when sectors like IT/ITES, BFSI, Edtech are witnessing steady growth, and organisations across these sectors are consistently on the lookout for professionals, this placement drive by acts as a bridge between the top companies and students with the right skillset.
+In times when sectors like IT/ITES, BFSI, Edtech are witnessing steady growth, and organisations across these sectors are consistently on the lookout for professionals, this placement drive by (https://univo.education) Univo Edtech acts as a bridge between the top companies and students with the right skillset.

 At the maiden event, 400-plus job openings by organisations across BFSI, IT/ITES, EdTech, Retail, garnered 1100-plus registrations from online students in Delhi NCR region.
 It brought the recruiters and learners under one roof, allowing employers to find the right fit for talent in their organisations.
 A nine-hour packed agenda completed the entire process from registration, shortlisting, interviews, final selection to right on the spot offer letter rollout on the same day.